cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

       algorithm.
   - Now they can be calculated much faster using a back-tracking algorithm (39 numbers within around 1 minute; 40 numbers within around 5 minutes).
-  - Even much faster are heuristic algorithms, like the ones implmented in JCT.
+  - Even much more faster are heuristic algorithms, like the ones implemented in JCT.
 They normally don't find an optimal result, but a very good one.
-  - If the Number Shark calculates optional results, which can last very long, then it now can restart using old precalulations.
+  - If the Number Shark calculates optional results, which can last very long, then it now can restart using old stored precalulations.

 - If the result in the dialog primality testing says, that the given number is NOT prime, then you can directly (via a new button) call the